 It is important to understand that a metal roof will always cost more money than asphalt shingles, but there are a number of affordable options to consider.

-Lets take a look at the most popular types of metal roofing first, before we go into cost detail.
+Before we go into costs, lets take a look at the most popular types of metal roofing:

 1) Standing Seam – architectural vertical panels with concealed fasteners.

-2) Corrugated Steel Panels – vertical panel metal roof with exposed (through-roof) fasteners.
+2) Corrugated Steel Panels – a vertical panel metal roof with exposed (through-roof) fasteners.

 3) Metal Shingles – horizontally installed interlocking metal panels, that imitate slate, tile or wood shingles/shakes.

-4) Stone Coated Steel Tiles & Shingles – heavy gauge steel panels, coated with crushed stones powder (typically installed in southern and mid-west states).
+4) Stone Coated Steel Tiles & Shingles – heavy gauge steel panels, coated with crushed stones powder (typically installed in the southern and midwest states).